e-rmkt/tripify-travel-app/README.md

 - `npm i mongoose` to manage relationship between dataModel and MongoDB
 - `npm i date-fns` to return the distance between the given dates in words
 - `npm i swr` to fetch data
+- `npm i leaflet` to create a map and display it on the web page
+- `npm i copy-webpack-plugin -D` to copy files that already exist in the source tree, as part of the build process

 Run `npm run dev` to start a development server and open the displayed URL in a browser.